Adel-Yha/Adel-Yha/README.md

 - Hello fools, I’m @Adel-Yha
-- Currently an amateur at programming, and only knows C++
+- Currently an amateur at programming, and only knows Python
-- Still learning Python
+- Learning C
-- I could collaborate on any C++ related projects and soon, even Python after I have learnt it
+- I could collaborate on any Python related projects and soon, even C after I have learnt it
 - If you want to reach me, then contact me at my discord, Adeel yuda#9348

 <!---